-The matter will return next Monday before the president of the High Court, Mr Justice Peter Kelly.
-File photograph: Cyril Byrne/The Irish Times
+All three have been adjourned to Monday when they will come before the president of the High Court, Mr Justice Peter Kelly.

 One of the petitions is by a Dublin woman, Joanna Jordan, who previously failed in her petition seeking to overturn the result of the 2012 Children's Referendum.